MaxosLLC/LaunchPools/README.md

 ### API

-These are the most important methods from the `LaunchPool.sol` contract.
+These are the most important methods from the `LaunchPoolTracker.sol` contract.
 Please refer to the source code for more details

 `stake(address token, uint256 amount)` - Adds a new stake.
 This stake is given an id.
 To retrieve this id, you need